Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Methodology

+It is worth mentioning that alternate modes are introduced by extending the trip configurations $T$ while keeping the same problem structure as the standard SSRP.
 The set of feasible bus trip $T_b$ is generated using the shareability network.
 The following observation is typically made to efficiently compute the feasible bus trips in $T_b$ based on the shareability network $G$~\cite{Alonso-Mora462}.

 \begin{lemma} ($Lemma\;\text{1}$ in \cite{Alonso-Mora462}) A trip configuration $\tau_b$ can only be feasible if the set of students $s$ in the trip configuration $\tau_b$ form a clique in the shareability network $G$ (i.e. $\forall s_i, s_j \in S(\tau_b), e(s_i,s_j) \; \text{exists}$).
 This is a necessary (but not sufficient) condition.\\ \end{lemma}